Simplify Jobs Review 2026: A Hands-On Test of the Copilot Extension

 "i feel like you're not blaming the right thing here though. the only reason simplify is so widely used is because the job search requires hundreds of applications. […] simplify makes it easier to do so, so it's kinda unclear whether the existence of simplify wastes or saves time."

 This is the more honest reading.
-Simplify did not invent mass-apply behavior, competitive entry-level job markets and ATS systems did.
-Removing Simplify from the equation does not return the market to 1995; it just hands the time advantage to whoever still has a manual-entry tolerance.
+The tool did not invent mass-apply behavior, competitive entry-level job markets and ATS systems did.
+Removing it from the equation does not return the market to 1995; it just hands the time advantage to whoever still has a manual-entry tolerance.

 The Hit-Rate Complaint